What is Chlorine?

 About Our Test Kits

-CHEMetrics offers a full line of test kits for chlorine in water that utilize our self-filling ampoule technology that reduces the user’s exposure to chemicals.
+CHEMetrics offers a full line of chlorine in water test kits that utilize our self-filling ampoule technology that reduces the user’s exposure to chemicals.

 Our Vacu-vials® instrumental test kits employ the DPD chemistry and are accepted by the USEPA for wastewater and drinking water analysis.
 These kits require the use of a CHEMetrics direct-readout photometer or spectrophotometer capable of accepting a 13-mm diameter round cell.